urbanairship/sarlacc-pit/README.md

 Provide a callback to be invoked every time a new value is fetched from the config source.
-On service startup any provided UpdateCallback will be invoked with an absent previous collection and the initial value fetched and its mtime.
+On service startup any provided UpdateCallback will be invoked with an absent previous collection and the initial value fetched and its version.
 Any exceptions thrown by the callback will be logged but otherwise ignored.

 It is guaranteed that invocations of this callback will never overlap, and will never overlap with